Patternslib/Patterns/src/pat/inject/documentation.md

        data-pat-inject="trigger: autoload-visible">Autoloads as soon as visible</a>

     <a href="sources.html#id" class="pat-inject"
-       data-pat-inject="trigger: autoload; trigger: 2000">Autoloads 2 seconds after the page is initialised.</a>
+       data-pat-inject="trigger: autoload; delay: 2000">Autoloads 2 seconds after the page is initialised.</a>

 <!--
 XXX: example infinite list